 email@example.com | 204-474-9181

-Welcome Grad Students!
-I’d like to introduce myself to those of you who are new to the GSA.
+I would like to introduce myself to those of you who are new to the UMGSA.

-I’m the Office Manager, and in times when our actions are no longer determined by COVID-19, I will probably be the first face you see when you come by the office at 221 University Centre (right above the Bookstore).
-Check out all the services that the GSA has to offer you.
-If you’re attending a conference, and have applied for a Conference Grant, I will be the person to see to get your cheque.
+I’m the Office Manager, and in times when our actions are no longer determined by COVID-19, I will probably be the first face you see when you come by the office at room 221 UMSU University Centre (right above the Bookstore).
+Check out all the services that the UMGSA has to offer you.
+If you have attended a conference, and have applied for a Conference Grant, I will be the person to see to get your cheque.

 I love grad students, and learning about who you are, and where you come from.

-The GSA Office is YOUR office.
+The UMGSA Office is YOUR office.
 Once the office is open again, you are always welcome to come by to use the computers, printer, or scanner.
-You can study, use the microwave, eat your lunch or have a tea or coffee, or just relax!
-We have floor to ceiling windows, and wall to wall plants!
-It’s bright and welcoming, and a relatively quiet space, and we encourage you to use it.
+You can study, use the microwave, eat your lunch, or just relax and admire our jungle!
+We have floor to ceiling windows, and wall-to-wall plants!
+It is bright and welcoming, and a relatively quiet space and we encourage you to use it.
 (And we sometimes have baby plants to give away, so if you’re interested, just ask.)